sulemankm/budget_report/README.md

 Later, you can specify the same tag at `budget-report` command line using `-t` or `--tag` option, while generating budget report.

+Note: If `budget-report` encounters a posting in the ledger with the budget tag, it is included into the bugetted postings regardless of the existence a corresponding `budget` directive.
+If no corresponding `budget` directive entry is found, an entry for the posting account with zero budget value is automatically added for this purpose.

 #### 3.2.2 Using start and end dates

 Another way to tell `budget-report` which ledger entries to include in budget calculation, is to give it a start date (`-s` or `--start-date` command line option) and/or an end date (`-e` or `--end-date` command line option).  `budget-report` will include all transactions in the ledger falling at or after the given start date and at or before the given end date.